cofx22/blog/posts/to-transduce-or-not-to-transduce.md

 Because transducers are simply functions that transform reducing functions into reducing functions, they can be composed with `comp`, as we've seen in one of the examples above.

-The fact that a transducer do not care at all which reducing function they're wrapping is exactly the reason why they were added to the language.
+The fact that transducers do not care at all which reducing function they're wrapping is exactly the reason why they were added to the language.
 Whereas the traditional implementations of functions like `map` and `filter` operate on collections and return collections, transducers are much more widely applicable.
 They can be used to implement a variety of processes that take input one value at a time, perform some operation on each of these values,